The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$

-Now we come to the proof of Theorem \ref{strong half space theorem}.
+Next we give a proof of Theorem \ref{strong half space theorem}.
 Thus assume $\Omega$ is not connected and take two different connected components of $\Omega$, $\Omega_i$, $i=1,2$.
 For each $i=1,2$, define $u_i$ to be the restriction of $u$ to $\Omega_i$, with the obvious extension to $\Omega^c_i$.
 Then $u_i$ are still solutions of \eqref{equation 0.1}.

 Since $\Omega_2$ is connected, it is contained in a connected component of $\Omega^c_1$, say $D$.
 Because $D$ is convex, it is contained in an half space $H$, say $\{x_1>0\}$.
-In this setting, we have the following weak half space theorem. \begin{thm} Let $v$ be a solution of \eqref{equation 0.1}.
-Assume that $\{-1<v<1\}$ is contained in an half space.
+In this setting, we have the following {\em weak half space theorem}. \begin{thm} Let $v$ be a solution of \eqref{equation 0.1}.
+Suppose $\{-1<v<1\}$ is contained in an half space.
 Then $v$ is one dimensional. \end{thm} \begin{proof} As before, we can assume $\{-1<v<1\}$ to be connected and it is contained in $\{x_1>0\}$.

 Denote by $D$ the connected component of $\R^2\setminus\{-1<v<1\}$ containing $\{x_1<0\}$.
 Since $D$ is convex, it can be directly checked that $\partial D$ is a graph in the form $\{x_1=f(x_2)\}$.
 By definition, $f$ is a nonnegative concave function, hence a constant.
 Then Proposition \ref{strict convexity} implies that $g$ is one dimensional. \end{proof} Theorem \ref{strong half space theorem} follows from this theorem.